How To Endanger Brand Equity Through Research

 This post was originally published by Raihan Rahman on LinkedIn.

-Raihan Rahman is marketing & business strategist with proven track record of achieving turnaround performances.
-He has a solid 17 years experience in sales & marketing, business development and corporate strategy in Fortune 500 MNC.
-Raihan is a strategic thinker with competitive mindset and commercial acumen.
+Raihan Rahman is a marketing & business strategist with a proven track record of achieving turnaround performances.
+He has a solid 17 years of experience in sales & marketing, business development, and corporate strategy in Fortune 500 MNC.
+Raihan is a strategic thinker with a competitive mindset and commercial acumen.

 As Marketing Director, Raihan led a team of 130 successful marketing managers to achieve market leadership.
 As Head of Trade, he led a change in supply chain model overhauling at BATB.
 Raihan also demonstrated a collaborative approach to producing results while working with decision influencers across the Asia Pacific region and London.